Showing posts with label playground. Show all posts

 2008 ~ Monday, April 7, Spending time with Grandkids

-I went to Teresa Clanton’s to pickup the grandkids, Sierra, Nevada and Montana, I had packed a picnic lunch for I was taking the grandkids to St Florian Park.
+I went to Teresa Clanton's to pick up the grandkids, Sierra, Nevada, and Montana.
+I had packed a picnic lunch because I was taking the grandkids to St. Florian Park.

-I made peanut butter sandwiches, each a bananas, a fruit bowl and each a can mountain dews.
+I made peanut butter sandwiches, each with a banana, a fruit bowl, and a can of Mountain Dew

-When everyone finished eating, we started walking the trail when we were about half way round the kids spied several piles of loose dirt and wanted to climb on top and I said ok.
+After everyone finished eating, we started walking the trail.
+About halfway around, the kids spotted several piles of loose dirt and wanted to climb on top, so I said okay.

-The kids climbed on top and said come on granny you can do it, so I climbed to the top with the grandkids.
+The kids climbed up and said, "Come on, Granny, you can do it," so I climbed up with the grandkids.

 Climbing the dirt pile

-We walked around on top of the dirt pile, we went up and down several times.
+We walked on top of the dirt pile and went up and down several times.

-We again started walking the trail, I took the kids picture standing on a bridge next to a statue of an alligator.
+We started walking the trail again, and I took the kids' picture standing on a bridge next to a statue of an alligator.

-We saw sitting on a stump some tin statue-singing frogs, which intrigued the kids, I also had to take their picture there.
+We saw some tin statue-singing frogs sitting on a stump, which intrigued the kids.
+I also had to take their picture there.

-Nevada pretending to blow a horn like the frogs
+Nevada is pretending to blow a horn like the frogs

-We walked a little further down the trail where we saw a face carved into a tree, it had large marble like eyes and the kids loved this.
+We walked a little further down the trail, where we saw a face carved into a tree.
+It had large marble-like eyes, and the kids loved it.

 I took pictures everywhere in the park with the kids.

-Nevada and Sierra posing in front of the tree with a face
+Nevada and Sierra are posing in front of the tree with a face

-We stopped at the playground area where the kids played on the playground equipment.
+We stopped at the playground, where the kids played on the equipment.

 Taking a break